photoprism/photoprism-docs/docs/user-guide/faq.md

 You're welcome to open an issue if you experience issues with a specific file format.

+### Some files seem hidden, where are they? ###

+If the [quality filter](organize/review.md) is enabled, you might find them in *Photos > Review*.
+Otherwise, their format may not be supported, they may be corrupted, or they may be stacked with other files if their name, exact date & location, or unique image ID indicate they belong to the same photo.
+You may then unstack them if this happened by mistake e.g. because of bad metadata.

 ### Why do some pictures have an odd date like 01/01/1980? ###

 This may happen in case there was an issue with your camera's settings when the photo was taken.